Why Choose Lurie Children's for Bladder & Cloacal Exstrophy Treatment?

 You can make an appointment with our specialists by phone.

-The Division of Pediatric Urology at the Ann Robert H. Lurie Children’s Hospital of Chicago is actively engaged in research dedicated to improving functional outcomes of children with all forms of bladder exstrophy.
+The Division of Pediatric Urology at Lurie Children's is actively engaged in research dedicated to improving functional outcomes of children with all forms of bladder exstrophy.

 Exstrophy is a relatively rare condition and Lurie Children’s is a founding member of a multi-institutional collaboration to study all aspects of exstrophy to understand how we can deliver the best care possible.
 As such, our division is actively engaged with four other high-volume Midwest children’s hospitals as part of the Pediatric Urology Midwest Alliance (P.U.M.A.).
 Through this partnership, bladder and cloacal exstrophy are being actively studied in one of the most robust research platforms and registries to date.